tldr-pages/tldr/pages/linux/blockdev.md

 # blockdev

-> Call block device ioctls from the command line.
+> Manage, query, and manipulate block devices.
 > More information: <https://manned.org/blockdev>.

 - Print a report for all devices: